 Jordan Gaines Lewis is an award-winning science writer, also working toward her Ph.D. in neuroscience.
 Jordan writes the blog Gaines, on Brains, which introduces quirky, timely, non-hyped neuroscience research to readers—without the heavy scientific jargon.

 Jordan's dissertation research at Penn State College of Medicine focuses on biomarkers for obesity and metabolic syndrome in adolescents, and how these markers relate to sleep quality.

 A Maryland native, Jordan currently lives in central Pennsylvania with her husband and their kitten, Yoshi.

 You can follow her on Facebook, Twitter, Google+, and ResearchGate.
 Email her here.
-Or you can sign up here to get Jordan's neuroscience newsletter, The NeuroTransmitter, sent directly to your inbox each week.
+Sign up here to get Jordan's neuroscience newsletter, The NeuroTransmitter, sent directly to your inbox each week.
 Or if you're more interested in Jordan's artsy side, visit her Etsy shop.